tswow/tswow-wiki-0.13/_introduction/02-installation.md

 3. Run the command `npm run start`.
 This will start the automatic installation and then start the server.

 4. Wait for the automatic installation, which can take a while depending on your machine.
 For me, it's about 10 minutes to set everything up.

-    - If you get any errors, double check you wrote the correct client path in `config/tswow.yaml`, otherwise [submit an issue](https://github.com/tswow/tswow/issues) and include the log file (log.txt in your installation directory).
+    - <span>If you get any errors, double check you wrote the correct client path in `config/tswow.yaml`, otherwise [submit an issue](https://github.com/tswow/tswow/issues) and include the log file (log.txt in your installation directory). </span>

 5. When the installation is done, it will make a bell sound and you will see a message similar to ```Initialized tswow in 67.70s``` in the terminal.

 6. To create a gm account, type the following commands (**remember the ws prefix**) into the terminal:

     - `ws account create myuser mypassword`

     - `ws account set gmlevel myuser 3 -1`